Brandlander/GrappleMania/README.md

  Most assets created by Brandon Landeros*
  UI designed by Brandon Landeros
- Walk Forward and Walk Backward animations by Brandon Landeros
+ Walk Forward and Walk Backward animations by Brandon Landeros Artwork done by Kevin Landeros
+ Music done by Griffin

  *Character model was sourced from Mixamo
  *Most animations were sourced from Mixamo